-In particular, the action plan at the end of this Equality Policy and Plan outlines the actions Newport Girls' High School will take to meet the general duties detailed below.
+In particular, the separate document containing our equality objectives outlines the actions Newport Girls' High School will take.

 a) Race equality

 The General Race Equality Duty requires us to have due regard to the need to:

 - eliminate racial discrimination;

 - promote equality of opportunity;

 - promote good relations between people of different racial groups.